v-carre/JIRSend/README.md

 Here is a non-exaustive list of JIRSend features:
 - A pretty Graphical User Interface (GUI)
 - A pretty Command Line Interface (CLI) allowing to use JIRSend without a X11 Display (like most ssh connections)
-- Awesome logo
 - Discover other users on the network
-- Change your username
-- Prevent two users from having the same name
 - Send any text-message to anyone connected
 - Autocompletion and history in the CLI!
-- Get visually notified when you get a message
-- ... and much more !
+- A Modding API and Loader, allowing to create mods
+- A Mod to communicate outside the LAN
+- A Mod to communicate with the ChatSystem of Jean-Philippe and Aurélien
+- And a lot more!

-## INSTALLATION
+## INSTALLATION (WITH NO MOD)

+> [!IMPORTANT]
+> If you want to use mods, you must build and install them first!\
+> For that, please refer to the [mod section](#to-build-mods)

 ### No compilation needed: